SOLIDWORKS Plastics Professional

 Ease of Use

-SOLIDWORKS Plastics is fully embedded in SOLIDWORKS 3D CAD for easy use and data integrity.
+SOLIDWORKS Plastics is fully embedded in SOLIDWORKS Design for easy use and data integrity.
 Using the same user interface (UI) as SOLIDWORKS in toolbars, menus, and context-sensitive right-click menus ensures rapid familiarization.
 Built-in tutorials and searchable online help aid learning and troubleshooting.

 Design Data Reuse